Kidney stonesCalcium stones; Nephrolithiasis

 The doctor will perform a physical exam.
 This includes tapping on the back over the kidneys and pressing on the abdomen to detect tender locations.

-The patient's age is a significant factor.
-Kidney stones that occur in children and young patients are more likely to result from inherited problems that cause excess cystine, xanthine, or, in some cases, calcium oxalate.
-In adult patients, calcium stones are most common.
+The person's age is a significant factor in the diagnosis.
+Kidney stones that occur in children and young people are more likely to result from inherited problems that cause excess cystine, xanthine, or, in some cases, calcium oxalate.
+In adult people, calcium stones are most common.

 A medical history may help predict which crystal has formed the stone.
 The doctor will need to know the following: